First a word about most church mission statements.

 Now, a church can pretty that up in a lot of different ways – and churches should make their mission statement as impactful and memorable and inspiring as possible.
 But the core of every faithful church mission statement must reflect the prime directive (yes, I’m a Trekkie – and if you’re not watching Star Trek: Strange New Worlds you’re missing out!).

-Okay, now a word about implementation of your church’s mission statement: If you have a multiple choice mission statement, making disciples will be depreciated.
+Okay, now a word about the implementation of your church’s mission statement: If you have a multiple-choice mission statement, making disciples will be depreciated.
 Here’s an example:

 The Mission of First Church is to worship God, to make disciples of Jesus, and to serve the world.